raclettejs/raclette-docs/docs/official-plugins/cli-connector.md

 ### 4. Call Initialization in Your App

-Ensure your initialization function is called when your Raclette application starts:
+Ensure your initialization function is called when your raclette application starts:

 ```typescript
 // In your main application file or plugin hook